Pinecast/legal/TERMS.md

 important details that you must be aware of.
 This section only applies if you explicitly choose to publish your podcast on Spotify.

+## Headliner

+If you choose to take advantage of the Headliner integration, you are subject to [the Headliner terms of use](https://static.sparemin.com/static/doc/201808291932/terms-of-service.html).

 ### Authorization

 You agree to authorize Pinecast to license all content in your podcast to